-You can replicate a MariaDB database by using the Galera solution on Red Hat Enterprise Linux 9.
+This section describes how to replicate a MariaDB database using the Galera solution on Red Hat Enterprise Linux 9.

 2.8.1.
 Introduction to MariaDB Galera Cluster

 Galera replication is based on the creation of a synchronous multi-source MariaDB Galera Cluster consisting of multiple MariaDB servers.
 Unlike the traditional primary/replica setup where replicas are usually read-only, nodes in the MariaDB Galera Cluster can be all writable.